FAQs: Airlinguee English and Horseback Riding Camps Ireland

 Group trips to Ireland and teenage equestrian horse riding camps:

-For the smooth running of the teenage equestrian trip & groups, please arrive at the airport two and a half hours before the flight.
+For the smooth running of the teenage equestrian trip & groups, please arrive at the airport two and a half hours before flights.

 In addition, parents are requested to check that there are no sharp objects or liquids in their children’s carry-on baggage.

-11. When should I book my place on the junior equestrian camps or adult staycations in Ireland?:
+16. When should I book my place on the Airlinguee English and Horseback Riding Camps Ireland or Equestrian Staycations?:

-As there are a very limited number of places on these horseback riding camps & staycations, particularly during the high season, making the reservation before the end of January of year of travel or earlier is advisable so you can organise and book flights in advance.
+As there are a very limited number of places on these Airlinguee horseback riding camps Ireland and equestrian staycations, particularly during the high season, making the reservation before the end of January of year of travel or earlier is advisable so you can organise and book flights in advance.

-12. Teenage Horseback Riding Camps & Adult Equestrian Staycations in Ireland and terms of payment:
+17. Teenage Airlinguee English and Horseback Riding Camps and Adult Equestrian Staycations and terms of payment:

-There are normally two payment installments: a deposit of 20% approx at time of booking the horse riding camp or horseback riding adult staycation and the outstanding amount to be paid within 4 to 6 weeks prior to equestrian riding camp commencement.
+There are normally two payment installments: a deposit of between 20% – 33%, at time of booking the horse riding camp or horseback riding adult staycation and the outstanding amount to be paid within 4 weeks prior to equestrian riding camp commencement.

-13. What if I have to cancel the equestrian camp reservation after payment?:
+19. What if I have to cancel the Airlinguee English and Horseback Riding Camps Ireland reservation after payment?:

 The cancellation policy varies according to each equestrian centre.
 Please read the cancelation policy carefully prior to booking and signing the equestrian centre or language school’s registration form.

-14. Airline Assistance and Minors traveling unaccompanied on Airlinguee English and Horseback Riding Camps:
+20. Airline Assistance and Minors travelling unaccompanied on Airlinguee English and Horseback Riding Camps Ireland:

-Some airlines do offer accompanying assistance of a minor during the trip to Ireland: This service is normally booked when purchasing your flight:
+Some airlines do offer unaccompanied assistance for minors travelling to Ireland: This service is booked directly with airline when purchasing your flights:

 In the event that the student is taking medication for allergies or any other symptoms during the trip and as some medicine in the country of residence do not come under the same name in Ireland, we recommend you buy the medication in the country of residence and bring it with you.
 In the event of taking prescription medication, parents must inform establishment on booking and fill out a specific form detailing all medical records affecting the student.

-16. Equestrian Camp standards and junior student programs & FAQs Airlinguee English and Horseback Riding Camps Ireland:
+22. Equestrian Camp timetables, public holidays, standards and junior student programs FAQs Airlinguee English and Horseback Riding Camps Ireland: